Get in Touch

 6. Solidification Behavior and Thermal Balance

-Objective: Observing the impact of solidification and cooling on casting quality.
+Objective: Observe the impact of cooling and solidification on casting quality.

 • Thermal imbalances

-7. From Simulation to Field: Implementable Solution Paths
+7. From Simulation to Shop Floor: Implementable Solution Paths

 • Solution paths based on design, process, and parameters

-8. Closing Exercise: Advanced Analysis of a Real Problem
+8. Closing Exercise: Advanced Analysis Through a Real Problem

-Objective: Directly linking the training to the field.
+Objective: Directly connect the training to shop-floor application.

 • Selection of the most implementable solution